-When you look at it from the eyes of a person who is deeply forgetful maybe you are the one who is irrational.
+When you look at it from the eyes of a person who is living with dementia maybe you are the one who is irrational.
 Irrational in your expectations.

-I think most people think and maybe even believe that a person living with dementia lives in an irrational world.
+I think most people think and believe that a person living with dementia lives in an irrational world.
 Not me.

 When we look at the actions of persons who are deeply forgetful from a real world perspective we tend to view their actions as irrational.
 Makes perfect sense.